-Property and equipment are tested for impairment when conditions indicate that an asset no longer contributes to Alpine Canada Alpin's ability to provide goods and services, or that the value of future economic benefits or service potential associated with the property and equipment is less than its net carrying amount.
+Property and equipment are tested for impairment when conditions indicate that an asset no longer contributes to the Association's ability to provide goods and services, or that the value of future economic benefits or service potential associated with the property and equipment is less than its net carrying amount.
 When conditions indicate that an asset is impaired, the net carrying amount of the asset is written down to the asset's fair value or replacement cost.
-The write-downs of property and equipment are recognized as expenses in the statement of operations.
+The writedowns of property and equipment are recognized as expenses in the statement of operations and changes in net assets.

-Write-downs are not subsequently reversed.
+Writedowns are not subsequently reversed.

-Property and equipment are amortized over their estimated useful lives, with a half year of amortization taken during the year of acquisition, with the exception of vehicles.
+Property and equipment are amortized over their estimated useful lives, with a half-year of amortization taken during the year of acquisition, with the exception of vehicles.
 Property and equipment are amortized at the following rates:

 Asset Rate Basis

 Computer equipment and systems 30% straight-line

 Racing equipment 30% straight-line

 Ski equipment 20% straight-line

-Marketing website 20% straight-line
+Organization website 20% straight-line

+Office equipment 20% straight-line

 National Alpine Training Centre 15% straight-line

-World cup equipment 15% straight-line

 Vehicles 30% declining balance

 Fitness testing equipment 15% straight-line

 Netting 10% straight-line

 Towers and structures 5% straight-line